 One of the most concerning observations about patients diagnosed with COVID-19 is that many people become infected with the SARS-CoV-2 virus and can transmit the virus to others asymptomatically.

 Middle East respiratory syndrome (MERS), is also a coronavirus that was reported first in Saudi Arabia in September of 2012 and spread to 27 countries.
-MERS caused acute respiratory illness including cough, shortness of breath and fever.
-The World Health Organization reported 2,519 MERS cases with 866 deaths and 80% of all cases in Saudi Arabia.
-(NIH, 2020 Aug, (4))
+MERS caused acute respiratory illness, including cough, shortness of breath, and fever.
+The World Health Organization reported 2,519 MERS cases, with 866 deaths and 80% of all cases in Saudi Arabia.
+(NIH, 2020 Nov, (4))

-UV radiation in the UVC wavelength is proven to be effective in eliminating both SARS and MERS, as well as the novel SARS-CoV-2 in many research testing studies conducted to date .
+UV radiation in the UVC wavelength is proven to be effective in eliminating both SARS and MERS, and UVC lamps for SARS-CoV-2 are showing efficacy in many research testing studies conducted to date .
 (NIH, 2020 Oct, (5))

 How SARS-CoV-2 is Transmitted

-Even with vaccination rollout, it is still critically important to take precautions to prevent spreading the SARS-CoV-2 Virus with tools known to mitigate risk.
-Mask wearing and social distancing are being practiced worldwide, with additional focus on disinfectant cleaners, procedures and tools that kill the virus and protect people.
-UVC radiation is an effective tool in the fight against the spread of SARS-CoV-2 and reducing the spread of COVID.
+Even with the vaccination rollout, it is still critically important to take precautions to prevent spreading the SARS-CoV-2 virus with tools known to mitigate risk.
+Mask-wearing and social distancing are being practiced worldwide, with an additional focus on disinfectant cleaners, procedures, and tools that kill the virus and protect people.
+UV radiation with UVC lamps for SARS-CoV-2 is an effective tool in the fight against the spread of SARS-CoV-2 and in reducing the spread of COVID.
 (Kowalski, 2020, (3)) .

 As concluded in the NIH study, Upper-room ultraviolet air disinfection might help to reduce COVID-19 transmission in buildings: a feasibility study, “the SARS-CoV-2 virus is relatively easily inactivated by UV-C light and that when aerosolized the virus is likely to have a UV susceptibility constant, Zur, that is similar to that exhibited by other coronaviruses in air.
 This suggests that SARS-CoV-2 when suspended in air should be reasonably easy to inactivate using UV light at 254 nm.”
 (NIH, 2020 Oct, (5))